anabolyc/esp32-esp8266-trex-game/Readme.md

-## ESP32 and ESP8266 fake windows xp port
+## ESP32 and ESP8266 google crrome's Trex game

 This is a joke project made by [VolosR](https://github.com/VolosR/TRexTTGOdisplay) that imitates Google's Chrome connection lost game.